StepAsideLiL/js-dom/src/project004/README.md

 <br />

-### Note: There is a problem with the hex code.
+### Note: Note: There is a problem    `generateHexBackgroundColor`.
 Sometimes it generates less digit.